Xclo/smolder/README.md

 #### Step 2: Connect to your Concourse Server

-Assuming that you have a concourse server, e.g concourse-s0.rjainpcf.com and a team with the name smolder-test (Refer here on how to create teams in Concourse : https://concourse.ci/fly-set-team.html)
+Assuming that you have a concourse server, e.g concourse-s0.rjainpcf.com and a team with the name smolder-test (Refer here on how to [create teams in Concourse](https://concourse.ci/fly-set-team.html)

 ```
    fly -t aws login -c https://concourse-c0.gcp.rjainpcf.com -k --team-name smolder-test